a-rilley/simple_pid_ros/README.md

 ![alt text](https://plcynergy.com/wp-content/uploads/2021/01/PID-controller-1024x329.jpg)

 PID:
   - P is for proportional control.
+Proportional to the difference between the desired setpoint and the process variable ( SP - PV ).
   - I is for integral control.
+Integrates past values of proportional errors over time.
   - D is for derivative control.
+Estimates the future values of the proportional error based its current rate of change.

 A PID controller continuously calculates the difference between a desired setpoint and a measured process variable as an error value.
 A correction is then applied to the process/plant based on the sum of proportional, integral, and derivative control values.